-25b.
-Include all trustees in office during the plan year.
+Line 25b.-Include all trustees in office during the plan year.
 List these trustees on Part II of Schedule C (Form 5500) and attach it to the Form 5500.

-25c.
-Check "Yes" if there has been a termination in the appointment of any person for which a box must be checked in item 25d.
-In case the service provider is not an individual (i.e., when the service provider is a legal entity such as a corporation, partnership, etc.), check "Yes" when the service provider (not the individual) has been terminated.
-If item 25c is checked "Yes," complete Part III of Schedule C (Form 5500) and attach the Schedule C to the Form 5500.
-Otherwise, check "No" and skip to item 25g.
+Line 25c.-Check "Yes" if there has been a termination in the appointment of any person for which a box must be checked on line 25d.
+In case the service provider is not an individual (i.e., when the service provider a legal entity such as a corporation, partnership, etc.), check "Yes" when the service provider (not the individual) has been terminated.
+If line 25c is checked "Yes," complete Part III of Schedule C (Form 5500) and attach the Schedule C to the Form 5500.
+Otherwise, check "No" and skip to line 25g.

-25d.
-Check all appropriate boxes and complete Part III of Schedule C (Form 5500).
-At least one box must be checked if item 25c is answered "Yes."
+Line 25d.-Check all appropriate boxes and complete Part III of Schedule C (Form 5500).
+At least one box must be checked if line 25c is answered "Yes."

-25e.
-If item 25c is checked "Yes," check 25e "Yes" if, during the 2 most recent plan years preceding the termination and any subsequent interim period preceding such termination, resignation, or dismissal, there were any disagreements (whether or not the disagreements were a factor in the termination) on any matter of professional judgment that, if not resolved to the satisfaction of the former appointee, would have caused (or did cause) the former appointee to take some action, such as including the subject matter of the disagreement in a written report.
+Line 25e.-If line 25c is checked "Yes," check line 25e "Yes" if, during the 2 most recent plan years preceding the termination and any subsequent interim period preceding such termination, resignation, or dismissal, there were any disagreements (whether or not the disagreements were a factor in the termination) on any matter of professional judgment that, if not resolved to the satisfaction of the former appointee, would have caused (or did cause) the former appointee to take some action, such as including the subject matter of the disagreement in a written report.
 For example, check "Yes" if the accountant was terminated as a result of a disagreement over the valuation of plan assets and the accountant would have required that the matter be disclosed in a note to the financial statements.
 Disagreements not involving a matter of professional judgment, such as the payment or nonpayment of fees, or the amount of the fee charged should not be included.

-25f.
-If item 25d(1) or 25d(2) has been checked, indicating that an independent qualified public accountant or enrolled actuary has been terminated, the plan administrator must provide the terminated accountant or enrolled actuary with a copy of the explanation for the termination provided in Part III of Schedule C (Form 5500), along with a completed copy of the notice that follows.
+Line 25f.-If line 25d(1) or 25d(2) has been checked, indicating that an independent qualified public accountant or enrolled actuary has been terminated, the plan administrator must provide the terminated accountant or enrolled actuary with a copy of the explanation for the termination provided in Part III of Schedule C (Form 5500), along with a completed copy of the notice that follows.